lacoderia/coderia-bicis-front/README.md

 $api_url_base = 'https://servicios.n-bici.com';
 ```

-2. Find and replace any reference to 'localhost' in the project
+2. Find and replace any reference to `localhost` in the project
-3. Update template version in functions.php file
+3. Update template version in `functions.php` file

 ```
 // define ('VERSION', '3.1.1');